-ES&T Letters accepts the following manuscript types: Letters, Brief Reviews, Global Perspectives, Correspondence/Rebuttals and Additions and Corrections.
+ES&T Letters accepts the following manuscript types: Letters, Brief Reviews, Global Perspectives, Highlight, and Correspondence/Rebuttals.
 A full description of each manuscript type is shown below:

 The length of a Letter can be up to 3,000 word equivalents and this includes 200 words for each graphic element such as a table or figure.
-For example, a document with two figures and one table (for a total of 600 word equivalents) could have 2400 written words in the manuscript and meet the 3000 word equivalent requirement.
-The abstract, figure captions, TOC art, acknowledgments, and references are not included in the word count.
+For example, a document with two figures and one table (for a total of 600 word equivalents) could have 2,400 written words in the manuscript and meet the 3,000 word equivalent requirement.
+The abstract, figure captions, TOC graphic, acknowledgments, and references are not included in the word count.
 Manuscripts should not contain large tables of data or more than a few plots or schematics in a single figure.

 - All studies must clearly articulate the environmental relevance of the study to the broad ES&T Letters community.